Australian Institute of Health and Welfare (2022) Mental health services, AIHW, Australian Government, accessed 08 August 2022.

 Get citations as an Endnote file:

-In any year in Australia, around 1 in 5 (20%) people aged 16–85 will experience mental illness (ABS 2008).
-Mental illness can affect not just the individual, but also their family, friends and the community—in 2015, Mental and substance use disorders were responsible for around 12% of the total disease burden in Australia (AIHW 2019).
-See Mental health for more information.
+In a calendar year, 1 in 5 (20%) people aged 16–85 will experience mental illness (ABS 2008).
+Mental illness can affect not just the individual, but also their family, friends and the community – in 2018, Mental and substance use disorders were responsible for around 13% of the total disease burden in Australia (MHSA, AIHW 2021).

 People with mental illness can access a variety of support services, which are delivered by governments, and by the private and not-for-profit sectors.